 For good reason as while we glided away from the city we were losing altitude and the nearer we came to ground, it was evident no matter how hard we tried to maneuver away from the fighting below, we were on the enemy side of the line.

-Lower and lower we descended.
+My senses were filled as we descended.
 Our pilot would bank away from small arms fire and each time we’d be greeted by another line of small groups of soldiers.
 By now we were close enough I could even catch the eye of some.
-Unclear if we were a threat, they might shoot a round or two our way, but had more urgent things to handle, fighting for their lives.
+Unclear if we were a threat, they might shoot a round or two our way, but had more urgent things to handle fighting for their lives.
 Once, as we passed over, a horde was running to position a defense for an advancing brigade of Israeli soldiers beneath us.
 The smell of high explosive, the plumes of smoke drifting and horrifying sounds of battle echoing up, disturbing the otherwise bizarre quiet of our journey.

 At what seemed to be the last possible moment, our pilot maneuvered incredibly right into the gate surrounding the small city, buzzing the startled soldiers and finally above a tall flight of stairs of the largest building.
 The craft pierced an open archway ripping the wings off with a surreal sound which reminded me of Velcro unfastening.